xuhongl/MCW-Serverless-architecture/Hands-on lab/Before the HOL - Serverless architecture.md

 ### Task 5: Validate connectivity to Azure

-1. From within the virtual machine, launch Visual Studio (click **Continue without code** link) and validate that you can log in with your Microsoft Account when prompted.
+1. From within the virtual machine, launch Visual Studio (select **Continue without code** link) and validate that you can log in with your Microsoft Account when prompted.

 2. To validate connectivity to your Azure subscription, open **Cloud Explorer** from the **View** menu, and ensure that you can connect to your Azure subscription.